Lee Hasdell: Total Fight Forum (RINGS UK)

 In 1997, Hasdell formed Universal Total-Fight Forum (U.T.F), later known as Total Fight Forum (T.F.F) in conjunction with Rings and would later become president for Rings UK.
 On 5 October 1997, Hasdell promoted UTF's first professional event called 'Total Fight Night'.
 The show featured Vale Tudo and (Rings rules) shootfighting matches.
 The following year on 8 March 1998, Hasdell promoted the first in a series of events called Night of the Samurai.
-The follow up Night of the Samurai II was held on 11 October 1998, and then Night of the Samurai III on 7 March 1999.
+The follow-up Night of the Samurai II was held on 11 October 1998, and then Night of the Samurai III on 7 March 1999.
 Hasdell later promoted a fifth event called Total Fight KRG 5 on 3 October 1999.

 At the time, these were large MMA shows that were said to have changed the face of martial arts in the UK forever.
 Total Fight Forum featured international fighters from Japan, United States, Netherlands, France and Spain.
 The events were held at the Sanctuary Music Arena and Planet Ice in Milton Keynes, England.
 Hasdell also promoted many amateur Rings rules and Vale Tudo competitions between 1998 and 1999.

 In 2000, Lee Hasdell promoted the Ring of Truth series, these were three events featuring Vale Tudo and Rings king of kings bouts, it also featured a Ring of Truth Vale Tudo tournament.
 These events were again held at the Sanctuary Music Arena in Milton Keynes.

 On 9 June 2001, Hasdell staged a Grassroots competition featuring grappling, Thai boxing and Rings king of kings bouts.

-These events produced and featured fighters such as James Zikic, Bobby Razak, Paul Cahoon, Gary Turner, Ian Freeman, Lee Murray, Mark Weir, Valentijn Overeem, Wataru Sakata, Hiromitsu Kanehara, Yasuhito Namekawa, Jess Liaudin and Danny Batten.
+These events produced and featured fighters such as James Zikic, The magical Dexter Casey,Bobby Razak, Paul Cahoon, Gary Turner, Ian Freeman, Lee Murray, Mark Weir, Valentijn Overeem, Wataru Sakata, Hiromitsu Kanehara, Yasuhito Namekawa, Jess Liaudin and Danny Batten.